15 Instagram Promotion Strategies For 2024: The Ultimate Guide

 • Use a business profile.
 Business profiles allow you to access analytics, add extra contact information to your profile, create ads, and access the swipe-up feature once you reach 10,000 followers.

 • Write a headline that states exactly who you are or what your business is.
-This headline is also searchable, so this is a great place to put keywords if you need.
-Instagram strategist Molly Ho uses this to her advantage by using “Instagram strategy & growth” as her headline.
-Because she includes it in her handle, you already know that her name is Molly Ho and she has a studio.
+This headline is also searchable, so this is a great place to put keywords if you need them.
+Deliciously Ella (@deliciouslyella): Ella Mills is a wellness advocate and cookbook author who shares plant-based recipes, mindfulness practices, and insights on living a healthy lifestyle.
 The headline provides the next level of key information so you know if you’ve found the right account.

 instagram promotion url.bio